Collapse of the Atlantic northwest cod fishery: Mismanagement

-In 1986, scientists reviewed calculations and data and determined that to conserve cod fishing, the total allowable catch rate had to be cut in half.
+In 1986, scientists reviewed calculations and data and determined that the total allowable catch rate had to be cut in half to conserve cod stocks.
 However, even with the new statistics brought to light, no changes were made in the allotted yearly catch of cod.
 With only a limited knowledge of cod biology, scientists predicted that the population of the species would rebound from its low point in 1975.

 In the early-1990s, however, the industry collapsed entirely.

-In 1992, John Crosbie, the Minister of Fisheries and Oceans, set the quota for cod at 187,969 tonnes even though only 129,033 tonnes had been caught the previous year.

-In 1992, the government announced a moratorium on cod fishing.
-The moratorium was at first meant to last two years in the hope that the northern cod population and thus the fishery would recover.
-However, catches were still low and so the cod fishery remained closed.
+In 1992, Minister of Fisheries and Oceans John Crosbie set the quota for cod at 187,969 tonnes, even though only 129,033 tonnes had been caught the previous year.
+Months later, the government announced a two-year moratorium on cod fishing.
+The moratorium was limited in the hope that the northern cod population and thus the fishery would recover.
+By 1993, facing the collapse of six cod populations, the government removed the limit and extended the moratorium indefinitely.

-By 1993, six cod populations had collapsed, which forced a belated moratorium on fishing.
 Spawning biomass had decreased by at least 75% in all stocks, by 90% in three of the six stocks, and by 99% in the case of "northern" cod, which was once the largest cod fishery in the world.
 The previous increases in catches had been wrongly thought to be caused by "the stock growing" but were really caused by new technology such as trawlers.

 Intense fishing pressure also contributed to fisheries-induced evolution in northern cod.
 Maturation reaction norms of northern cod had shifted towards younger ages and smaller sizes in the decade that led up to the collapse.
 The small size at maturity has continued into the mid 2000s, despite stricter fishing regulations, which supports the theory that there have been genetic changes in growth in Northern cod populations in response to size-selective fishing.
 In addition, the trend has been attributed to a hypothesis suggesting that selection differentials that are caused by the environment are not as strong as the artificial selection differentials that have been imposed by heavy fishing.
 Other factors for the slow recovery of the original life-history characteristics of cod include lower genetic heritable variation from overexploitation.
 It has been estimated that such a full recovery of life-history characteristics in a population of cod may take up to 84 years.